vaporform/CryptoTracker/README.md

 ```
 git clone https://github.com/vaporform/CryptoTracker.git
 ```
-Open the folder by using prefered IDE or in the terminal:
+Open the folder using your preferred IDE or in the terminal:
 ```
 cd path/to/your/folder
 ```
-Next, it is OK to run without using virtual enviroments but it is recommended as to not create dependency conficts.
+Next, it is OK to run without using virtual environments, but it is recommended to avoid creating dependency conflicts.

-To create a virtual environement, you can run:
+To create a virtual environment, you can run:
 ```
 python -m venv myvenv
 ```
-Then, activate by do the following:
+Then, activate it by doing the following:
 -   On Windows:
     ```bash
     .\myvenv\Scripts\activate